CMHAAorg/cmhaa-website/site/content/resources/global-thriving-at-work-framework.md

       - pdf_downloads_list_file: img/cmha-global-thriving-at-work-framework-final.pdf
         pdf_downloads_list_heading: Global Thriving at Work Framework
     richtext: ""
+  - type: want_know_more
+    article_title: Want to know more?
+    article_description: "To learn more about the Thriving at Work Guide and Assessment developed by the City Mental Health Alliance UK, "
 ---
 We are facing a global mental health crisis.
 Mental health stigma remains high in many countries, and it is imperative that access to mental health support is improved.
 Global employers have a real opportunity to make a difference, not only in tackling stigma and providing support, but also by creating a working environment where people can maintain good mental health.